vpp-dev/vpp-release-notes/README.md

 @page release_notes_2110 Release notes for VPP 21.10

-More than 241 commits since the previous release, including 131 fixes.
+More than 251 commits since the previous release, including 134 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Thu Aug 12 02:03:49 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.10 release, generated as on Sat Aug 14 02:01:03 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER